Pacific-salmon-assess/salmon-depensation/code/parameterizations.md

 Then plot it
 ![](parameterizations_files/figure-gfm/plot%20fits-1.png)<!-- -->

-## To-do

-- Clip the negative recruits out of the simulation!
-- Fix the 4 parameter Ricker from Quinn & Deriso so it actually fits!
-- Play around with different solvers (e.g. `nlme()`?) because `optim()` is very sensitive to starting parameters in these models

-we could add variations of the Beverton-Holt, which are generally easier to fit.
+We could add variations of the Beverton-Holt, which are generally easier to fit.
 These could include:
 - classic Beverton-Holt without depensation
 - Myers’ Beverton-Holt from the ’95